Updated February 2025

 IDEA Section 618 Primary Disability

 Children captured here are reported by the states to the Department of Education as receiving IDEA services, and having visual impairment as a primary disability.
 Students who have a different primary disability and who are also visually impaired (are blind or have low vision) may be missed in this count, and children who are DeafBlind are also excluded from these numbers.
-Children who are DeafBlind always have some level of visual impairment.
+Children who are DeafBlind always have some level of visual impairment, and are reported in parentheses in the Children Table.

-According to the 2022 Annual Report from the American Printing House for the Blind (APH), based upon data from January of 2021, there were approximately 55,711 U.S. children, youth, and adult students in educational settings who were legally blind.
+According to the 2023 Annual Report from the American Printing House for the Blind (APH), based upon data from January of 2022, there were 54,962 U.S. children, youth, and adult students in educational settings who were legally blind who registered to use APH services.
 See Children Table for additional years.

 Definition and scope: The students referred to ranged in age from 0-21 years as well as certain qualifying adult students and only included those students with vision loss that functioned at/met the legal definition of blindness.
 Legal blindness is a level of vision loss that has been defined by law to determine eligibility for benefits.
 It refers explicitly to those who have a central visual acuity of 20/200 or less in the better eye with the best possible correction, or a visual field of 20 degrees or less.
 Due to reporting requirements, parents may elect not to have their children included in the data, so these numbers should be considered a floor, as they are known to be an undercount.